Tr100000/unfair/README.md

 # Unfair
+**THIS MOD IS FOR QUILT, THERE ARE NO PLANS TO SUPPORT OTHER LOADERS**

 This is a Minecraft mod that makes the game completely unplayable.

-Forge and Fabric are NOT supported.